Roger Draper: Warrington Wolves

 Draper led a programme of stadium improvements, rebranded the club and launched a membership scheme, working closely with the Warrington Wolves Foundation to support its community activities and programmes.

 The 2016 season was one of the most successful in the club’s history, winning the League Leaders Shield, reaching the Challenge Cup Final as well as reaching the Super League Grand Final.

 RFL/Super League

 In 2017, Draper moved to a role as Chief Commercial Officer at the Rugby Football League and Executive Director of Super League.

 The period saw an increase in the player salary cap and record attendances at the Super League Grand Final.

 Personal

-Draper has a BSc (Hons) in P.E, Sports Science and Recreation Management from Loughborough University, where he represented England Students at both Rugby League and Tennis.
+Draper has a BSc (Hons) in P.E., Sports Science and Recreation Management from Loughborough University, where he represented England Students at both Rugby League and Tennis.

-He has two sons, Ben, who is a tennis student athlete at University of California, Berkeley and Jack, who was runner-up in the 2018 Wimbledon Championships Boys’ Singles in 2018, and is a professional tennis player.
+He has two sons, Ben, who was a tennis student athlete at University of California, Berkeley and Jack, who was runner-up in the 2018 Wimbledon Championships Boys’ Singles in 2018, and is a professional tennis player, who reached the semi finals of the 2024 US Open, and more recently won his first Masters 1000 title at the 2025 Indian Wells Championship.